 14. The Morning After

 Five of the men were alive after the fire swept through.
 Two of those, Hellman and Sylvia were so badly burned that they would die the next day in Helena (20 miles south of the gulch).
 The number 15 on the photo below marks the spot used for landing the helicopter during the rescue effort.
-The photo was taken near the top of the gulch, looking toward the northwest.
+The photo was taken near the crevice where Sallee and Rumsey claimed they crossed over.

 HOT LINKS